purriin/Computer-Engineering-Notes/Software & Programming/Operating Systems/Basics of Operating Systems.md

 **Application Binary Interface (ABI)**: Specifically the details, how to pass arguments and where the return value is.
 Tells you how.
 Ex.
 The same function using the C calling convention.

+- System calls use registers while C is stack based:
+	- Arguments are pushed on the stack from right-to-left order
+	- `rax`, `rcx`, `rdx` are caller saved
+	- Remaining registers are callee saved
+	- Some arguments may be passed in registers instead of the stack

+- Programs on Linux use the ELF file format
+	- Executable and Linkable Format (ELF) specifies both executables and libraries
+	- Always starts with the 4 bytes: `0x7F 0x45 0x4C 0x46` or with ASCII encoding: DEL 'E' 'L' 'F'
+	- These 4 bytes are called "magic" and that is how you know what kind of file this is (other file formats may have a different number of bytes)

 **Kernel**: A core part of your operating system.
 The part of your OS that runs in kernel mode, interacts with hardware.
 - These instructions allow only trusted software to interact with hardware
 - Different types of kernels: